 Don't take naps.

-Don't eat within four hours or drink within two hours of bedtime.
+Don't eat within 4 hours or drink within 2 hours of bedtime.

 Good Habits Fight Migraines

-Your lifestyle can have a big impact on how often you get migraines.
+Your lifestyle can have a big impact on how often you get your headaches.
 These tips can help:

 Don't skip meals.

 Maintain a healthy weight.

 They may be a good option if you: